100 Notable alumni of

 -

-Ivan Reitman, is a Slovak-Canadian-American film and television director, producer and screenwriter.
-He is best known for his comedy work, especially in the 1980s and 1990s.
-He is the owner of The Montecito Picture Company, founded in 1998.
+Ivan Reitman OC was a Canadian film director and producer.
+He was known for his comedy films, especially in the 1980s and 1990s.
+Reitman was the owner of The Montecito Picture Company, founded in 1998.

 -